gazbert/bxbot/README.md

 The bot has undergone basic unit testing on a _best-effort_ basis.
 The project has a continuous integration build running on [Travis CI](https://travis-ci.org/).

+The latest stable build can be found on the [Releases](https://github.com/gazbert/BX-bot/releases) page.
+The SNAPSHOT builds are very much ["sid"](https://www.debian.org/releases/sid/) - be careful!

 ## Issue & Change Management
 Issues and new features will be managed using the project [Issue Tracker](https://github.com/gazbert/BX-bot/issues) - please submit bugs here.